 Creighton University School of Law is known for its purposeful, practical yet innovative legal education.
 All of those words apply to Creighton University as well.
-The two powerhouses have come together to provide you with an exceptional opportunity: Our 3-3 Program, one of the few such programs in the country.
+We offer a 3 + 3 program with our undergraduate students.
 Through it you can earn an undergraduate degree and a law degree in six years instead of seven.
 You’ll save time—and money.
+We also offer a 3 + 3 program with the following schools: St. Mary’s and Buena Vista.

 How 3-3 Works